Sierra Romero

-Sierra Joy Romero (born March 19, 1994) is a Mexican American professional softball player.
-She formerly was a volunteer assistant softball coach for the Oregon Ducks softball team.
+Sierra Joy Romero (born March 19, 1994) is an American professional softball player for the Volts of the Athletes Unlimited Softball League (AUSL).
+She previously was a volunteer assistant softball coach for the Oregon Ducks softball team.
 She played college softball for Michigan from 2013 to 2016, where she set numerous records and was a four-time All-American.
 She holds the Big Ten Conference career Triple Crown, along with the total bases and slugging percentage records, simultaneously leading all of the NCAA Division I in runs scored and grand slams.
 She was the inaugural winner of both the espnW Softball Player of the Year in 2015 and the National Fastpitch Coaches Association Player of the Year in 2016, when she also took home the Honda Sports Award Softball Player of the Year and USA Softball Collegiate Player of the Year awards.
 She is one of nine NCAA players to hit .400 with 200 RBIs, 50 home runs and an .800 slugging percentage for her career and was named the #5 Greatest College Softball Player.

-Early Years
+Early years

 Romero was born in 1994 and grew up in Murrieta, California.
 She attended Vista Murrieta High School and was ranked as the No. 3 prospect in the United States by ESPN.com.
 She graduated from Vista Murrieta in 2012.